seriko87/Widgets/README.md

 # Rapid Info Web Application

-After several small and tutorial web applications I decided to do my own web application.
-I always have visited same webpages to check daily updates like sport results, newws, crypto prices, etc. but it is hassle to check all those different pages.
-I first tried to use windows widgets but it is limited with only their list so I decided to make my own widgets application.
+After several small apps and tutorial web applications I decided to do my web application.
+I always have visited the same web pages to check daily updates like sport results, news, crypto prices, etc. but it is a hassle to check all those different pages.
+I first tried to use windows widgets but it is limited to only their list so I decided to make my own widgets application.

-note: since some APIs are paid I had to remove some of my original widgets(crypto, sports).
+Note: since some APIs are paid I had to remove some of my original widgets(crypto, sports).
 Actively looking for good free ones.

 ## Used Technologies